anouar-hamli/wireframing/README.md

 **Conclusion:**
 Incorporating wireframes into the software development process results in more structured, efficient, and user-friendly products.
 They help bridge the gap between ideas and implementation, reducing ambiguity and ensuring smoother project execution.
+## Real-World Scenario: Identifying Usability Issues Through Wireframing

+### Scenario: Online Food Delivery App

+A team was tasked with designing a food delivery app aimed at simplifying the process of ordering meals.
+During the early stages, the designers created a **low-fidelity wireframe** to map out the key user flows—such as browsing restaurants, selecting meals, and checking out.

+### Identified Usability Issues:

+1. **Confusing Checkout Flow:**
+   Users had to navigate through three different screens to confirm their order, which created friction and led to confusion about payment options and delivery time.

+2. **Unclear Navigation:**
+   The wireframe lacked clear buttons for returning to the restaurant list or modifying the cart, causing users to get stuck in one part of the app.

+3. **Overloaded Home Screen:**
+   The initial wireframe had too many categories and featured restaurants, which overwhelmed users and distracted them from placing an order quickly.

+### Resolution:

+- The team simplified the checkout process into **a single, scrollable page** using a high-fidelity wireframe with logical grouping (delivery address, payment, confirmation).
+- They added **persistent navigation buttons** at the bottom of the screen for easy access to key sections like Home, Orders, and Cart.
+- The home screen was redesigned to feature a **search bar and limited categories**, prioritizing the most popular ones and adding a "See More" option.

+These adjustments were made during the wireframing phase, saving significant time and effort that would have been required to fix these issues in code later on.

+### Impact on Final Product:

+- Users completed orders 30% faster in usability testing.
+- The app received positive feedback for its simplicity and ease of navigation.
+- Development was smoother, with fewer revisions and less back-and-forth between the design and dev teams.

+---

+## Conclusion: The Role of Wireframing

+Wireframing played a critical role in identifying and resolving potential usability issues early in the design process.
+By validating user flows and interface logic before development began, the team ensured the app was intuitive, efficient, and user-centered.
+This case highlights how **wireframing helps bridge the gap between concept and implementation**, ultimately leading to a more polished and effective product.